mccow002/joData/README.md

 	false

+###Datetime

+For any of the filter types listed below, you may need to query for a datetime.

+	query.filter(new joData.FilterClause('DateAdded').eq(datetime('13-03-01')));

+In order for this to work, you must use the date format of YY-MM-DD.

 ####<a id="logical-operators"></a>Logical Operators  ##

 The Logical Operator is what completes a filter clause.
 They can take in a string, number, or boolean, and are smart enough to know whether or not to add quotes.